 J Wright (2006): Blog marketing.
 La nueva y revolucionaria forma de incrementar las ventas, construir su marca y obtener resultados excepcionales.
 México: McGraw Hill Interamericana.

 How to cite this article in bibliographies / References

-A M Martínez-Sala, J Monserrat-Gauchi, C Campillo Alhama (2017): “The relational paradigm in the strategies used by destination marketing organizations.
-Interactivity and social roles in institutional tourist websites”.
+A M Martínez-Sala, J Monserrat-Gauchi, C Campillo Alhama (2017): “The relational paradigm in the strategies used by destination marketing organizations”.
 Revista Latina de Comunicación Social, 72, pp. 374 to 396.

 Article received on 12 on December 2017.
 Accepted on 15 March.